newcleo-dev-team/lbh15/docs/source/learn_more.rst

 The oxide layer formation is possible only when the oxygen potential in the liquid metal is above the potential leading to the protective film formation.
-The correlations implemented in the ``lead_thermochemical_properties.lead_oxygen_limits`` and ``lbe_thermochemical_properties.lbe_oxygen_limits`` modules for computing the lower limits of Oxygen concentration are obtained by applying the methodology described in :cite:`Agency2015`, chapter 4, part 4.2.2, pages 187-192.
+The correlations implemented in the ``lead_thermochemical_properties.lead_oxygen_limits`` and ``lbe_thermochemical_properties.lbe_oxygen_limits`` modules for computing the lower limits of oxygen concentration are obtained by applying the methodology described in :cite:`Agency2015`, chapter 4, part 4.2.2, pages 187-192.
 A brief summary is provided in the following.

 First of all, the reference reaction equation and the associated Gibbs free energy are determined.
-Then, the Oxygen concentration is expressed as a function of temperature.
+Then, the oxygen concentration is expressed as a function of temperature.
 Eventually, two kinds of correlations, based on two different assumptions, are derived.

 ..

-  1. The equation :eq:`oxide_react_eq` of the oxidation reaction is set by considering that it occurs between the metal and the Oxygen, with the Oxygen supposed in solution as dissolved :math:`\ce{PbO}` below its saturation limit.
+  1. The equation :eq:`oxide_react_eq` of the oxidation reaction is set by considering that it occurs between the metal and the oxygen, with the oxygen supposed in solution as dissolved :math:`\ce{PbO}` below its saturation limit.
      The formation equation :eq:`metal_oxide_eq` of the metal oxide (equation 4.5, page 188 of :cite:`Agency2015`) is combined with the formation equation :eq:`pbo_eq` of :math:`\ce{PbO}`, (table 4.2.2, page 189 of :cite:`Agency2015`):